fbpx

 • Free cash offer within minutes.
 Receive funds within 7 days.

 But what exactly are the rights of a squatter?
-What kind of properties do they target?
-And what rights do property owners have when evicting them?
+What type of properties do they target?
+And how can property owners evict them?

 What is a squatter?